akastrmix/Ultimate-Weapons/README.md

 Currently, there are 10 available items, all of which are only obtainable through commands, and with more to be added in future updates.
 A wiki is also planned for the future to provide detailed information on each item's functionality.
 <br><br>
 ### Customize item / effect
-UWS items are driven by UWS effects that are customizable and independent, meaning the effects are not bound to a specific item and you have full control over where and how effects are applied, making things possible like stacking as many effects as you like onto an item.
+UWS items are driven by UWS effects that are customizable and independent, meaning the effects are not bound to a specific item and you have full control over where and how they are applied, making things possible like stacking as many effects as you like onto an item.
 These effects are usually triggered through enchantments, advancements, or `consumable` components.
 Each UWS item is associated with a unique UWS effect.
 <br><br>
 To customize an UWS item / effect, first use this command:
 ```mcfunction